AstroBarker/athelas/README.md

 # splode
-(for now) DG Lagrangian hydro

 <p align="center">(for now) 1D Lagrangian hydrodynamics solver written in C++ </p>

 <p align="center">
 <a href="./LICENSE.md"><img src="https://img.shields.io/badge/license-GPL-blue.svg"></a>
 </p>

+splode solves the 1D Cartesian Lagrangian equation of non-relativistic hydrodynamics using a discontinuous Galerkin scheme.
+It will be extended to spherical symmetry, special relativistic hydrodynamics.
+For now, it includes an ideal gas equation of state.

+Future work will a finite element Poisson solver for Gravity and multiground flux-limited diffusion for radiation.

 * TODO: Transitioning to modal basis
+ - [ ] 4th order timestepper
+ - [ ] Output overhaul - write basis terms and all coefficients
  - [x] Write Taylor functions
  - [x] Write functions to orthogonalize them
- - [ ] Output overhaul - write basis terms and all coefficients

  - [x] Separate out nNodes from order where they should be distinct.
     - Broken
  - [x] We need to replace instances of Lagrange with Taylor, etc